 Electricals are one of the fastest growing waste streams in the world and in the UK.
 We are hoarding 527 million unwanted electricals in our homes and every year 155,000 tonnes of these electricals are thrown away, instead of being reused or recycled.

-Recycle Your Electricals is a campaign that was recently set up in 2020 to tackle this issue.
+Recycle Your Electricals is a campaign to tackle this issue.
 Its aim is to provide you with all you need to know about recycling your old electronics and tech.
 And it will make it as easy as possible to finally clear out that drawer you’ve got stuffed full of cables and old phones.

 You might wonder why it’s so important that electrical items are recycled instead of thrown in the bin.
 Discarded electricals create e-waste and this is becoming a major threat to the environment and human health.